 Foster Care System

-A dark period of history saw thousands of Native American children forcibly assimilated into Euro-American culture via boarding schools, resulting in a loss of heritage and exposure to abuse.
+A dark period in Native American history saw thousands of Native children forcibly assimilated into Euro-American culture via boarding schools, resulting in a loss of heritage and exposure to abuse.

-The Indian Child Welfare Act (ICWA) of 1978 aimed to end this practice by prioritizing the placement of Native children in custody and adoption cases with relatives or tribal members.
+The Indian Child Welfare Act (ICWA) of 1978 aimed to end this practice.
+It prioritized placing Native children in custody and adoption cases with relatives or tribal members.

 Dakota Access Pipeline Protests